ArcherN9/ArcherN9.github.io/_posts/2021-09-13-route-wireguard-traffic-via-mullvad.markdown

 ```

 *Note: Additionally, I took the liberty to setp NeoVim editor using my [DotFiles][9].
 It does not directly impact the end result yielded from this guide.
-Also, by no means
+By no means
-am I an expert at this.
+am I an expert with Wireguard.
 I followed an excellent guide myself, [here][10]*

 Create a private, and public key for the server.